erhant/moonmath/arithmetics/README.md

 ## Exercise 1

-> What is the absolute value of integers -123, 27 and 0?
+> What are the absolute values of integers -123, 27 and 0?

 123, 27 and 0.